Rel1cx/eslint-react/packages/eslint-plugin/README.md

 More than 50 ESLint rules to catch common mistakes and improve your React code.
 Built (mostly) from scratch.

+## Supported React versions

+- 18.2.0 or later

 ## Supported engines

 ### Node.js